the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ## Information Security I: From Cryptography to Buffer Overflows
-The objective of taking this course was to learn more cryptographic primitives and hash functions.
-I wanted a lower lever introduction to cybersecurity and various exploits.
+The objective of taking this course was to learn more about cryptographic primitives, hash functions, and a lower lever introduction to cybersecurity and various exploits.

 Check out https://haveibeenpwned.com/ and test your email address if you've been compromised.

-Class [Link](https://www.edx.org/course/unlocking-information-security-i-from-cryptography-to-buffer-overflows) $125 (with discount) for access to exercises/quizzes/test.
+Class [Link](https://www.edx.org/course/unlocking-information-security-i-from-cryptography-to-buffer-overflows) $125/per class (with discount) for access to exercises/quizzes/test.

 Pros:
  - excellent content/mid level overview